 Some patients only have scleral icterus.
 Patients will also complain about passing dark-colored urine. [statpearls.com]

 Some patients only have scleral icterus.
-Patients will also complain about passing dark-colored urine, long-term jaundice, and fatigue. [ncbi.nlm.nih.gov]
+Patients also complain about passing dark-colored urine, long-term jaundice, and fatigue. [ncbi.nlm.nih.gov]

 Unlike true jaundice, carotenemia does not result in scleral icterus or elevation of the bilirubin level.
 8 PREHEPATIC CAUSES Unconjugated hyperbilirubinemia results from a derailment of the necessary bilirubin conjugation in the hepatocyte. [aafp.org]